vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ...
 ```

+#### Search Multiple Corpora Example

-As long as the API key you're using has permissions to each of these corpora,
+As long as your API key has permissions to each of these corpora,
 you can search multiple corpora at once as follows:

 ```json
 ...
 "corpusKey": [